 Before you do anything else, turn off electricity, power, and gas.
 Do not walk into a flooded basement if the power is on.
 If you cannot turn the power off without entering the flooded space, call A.B.
 May for professional help.
 Any time there is standing water inside of your home, there is a risk of electrical shock.
 Use extreme caution.

-Depending on the amount of water, you can use a pool pump, a sump pump, or a mop to remove the water.
+Depending on the amount of water, you can use a pool pump, a sump pump, a shop vac, or a mop to remove the water.
 If there is a lot of water, you may need to contact a restoration company.

 It’s also easy to rent a wet vac from a local hardware store.
 Once the water has been absorbed and removed, open all windows and set up fans to face them.
 Again, depending on the amount of water and source of the flooding, it may be best to contact a restoration company.